-I’ve mentioned more than once that I used to be a rebranding maniac.
-Since I’m a graphic designer and website creator – my website was the one going through changes more than anything else.
-Long story short – it took me five tries to get to my previous blog design.
+I used to be a rebranding maniac.
+Since I’m a graphic designer and website creator. my website was the one going through changes more than anything else.
+Here are some website rebranding tips for you that I’ve found useful along the way!

-Theme research is on my daily to-do list for my client websites so I had no problem to update myself with the latest WordPress themes.
+Theme research is on my daily to-do list for my client websites so I had no problem updating myself with the latest WordPress themes.

 The downside of this experience was obvious – I saw how repeated and all the same most of the themes are.
 I was seeking for something truly unique but still simple enough to work without bugs.